simwrapper/simwrapper-python-tools/src/README.md

 This library contains the "simwrapper" command-line tool, which allows browsing of local files on your PC/laptop using the SimWrapper website.

-- Python 3.11+ is supported.
+- Only Python 3.10+ is supported.

 ## Installation

 This package is on the PyPi pip package library.
 You can use pip or the more modern **uv** tool to install it.
 Note it has many scientific library dependencies, so it's best to use a virtual environment (via uv)

-- Pip: install using `pip install simwrapper`
+- Install using `pip install simwrapper`
 - To upgrade to the latest version, `pip install --upgrade simwrapper`
-- uv: install using 'uv add simwrapper'

 ## Running Simwrapper locally

 This package includes an embedded copy of the Javascript code from the SimWrapper project, available separately at https://github.com/simwrapper/simwrapper.
+No monorepo here!
+Maybe someday.

 ## Usage